Riley Park

 Riley Park is an urban park in Calgary, Alberta, Canada.
 It is located in the neighbourhood of Hillhurst, bounded by 8th Ave.
 NW, 10th St. NW, 5th Ave.
 NW and 12th St. NW.
-The park plays is host to Calgary's Cricket Leagues and Calgary Concert Band holds free concerts in the park during summer.
+The park is host to Calgary's cricket leagues, and the Calgary Concert Band holds free concerts in the park during summer.
 Amenities include a wading pool and playground.

 History

 The park was once part of a 146,000 hectare parcel of land known as Cochrane Ranch.
 The area was homesteaded between 1888 and 1909 by the Riley family, and willed to the City of Calgary following the death of the family's patriarch, Ezra Riley.
 The 20 acres parcel that is now Riley Park was donated to the city in 1910.